 • perfectly paired with this decadent chocolate frosting

-• made of 3, 6 inch layer cakes
+• made of three, 6-inch layer cakes

-• a chocolate lovers dream come true
+• a chocolate lover dream come true

-Seriously folks, this is one of the best chocolate cakes.
+Seriously, folks, this is one of the best chocolate cakes.
 Is it healthy?
-Hell no. But holy smokes is it ever good.
+Hell no. But holy smokes, is it ever good.

 Overhead image of chocolate zucchini cake slices on parchment paper with a small bowl of frosting | All Images © Beyond the Butter™